thorchain/docs/how-it-works/incentive-pendulum.md

 ![](../.gitbook/assets/inefficient.jpg)

 The system can also become inefficient.
-In this case, pooled capital would be much lower in value than bonded capital.
+In this case, vaulted capital would be much lower in value than bonded capital.
 This is a problem because it means that much more capital is being put into securing pooled assets than those assets are actually worth.

 To fix this, the system increases rewards for liquidity providers and decreases rewards for node operators.
 This attracts more liquidity providers to the system, and fewer node operators.
 Liquidity providers add more capital to receive more rewards, increasing pooled capital.
 Some node operators remove their bonded Rune, seeking more profitable places to put their capital.
 Bonded capital falls.\
 In this way, the system returns to the optimal state.